 Every person’s pain is different, and no two bodies are alike.
 If you’ve been trying different over-the-counter topicals for a while and can’t find relief for your pain, it might be time to speak with your doctor.
 A prescription-strength pain relief cream or other pain treatment options might be the next step in your treatment plan.

-At Clearing, we support patients by providing pain-relieving solutions through a customized prescription compound cream and the Personalized Home Exercise Program.
-Learn more and get started today with a free trial today by clicking the button below.
+At Clearing, we support patients by providing pain-relieving solutions through a customized prescription compound cream and a personalized home exercise program, among many other care options.
+Learn more and get started today by clicking the button below.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.